 by Barry David Horwitz

-When Lisa Kron, the writer of “Well,” uses herself a character called Lisa in her own play, the stakes are already pretty high.
+When Lisa Kron, the writer of “Well,” uses herself as a character called Lisa in her own play, the stakes are already pretty high.
 “Lisa” struggles to make a play out of her painful feelings about her mother–in a sprightly comedy that breaks all the rules of theater.
 Meanwhile, her mother suffers from a life-long “family illness.”

 “Lisa” talks right to us, in the audience—breaking down that fourth wall right from the get-go.
 The role was originally played by the writer herself, when it opened off-Broadway in 2004, before it went on to Broadway in 2006.
 Lisa Kron also wrote the script for the Tony Award-winning “Fun Home.”